stIncMale/stincmale.github.io/_posts/2013-08-01-now-immediate.md

 categories: [tech]
 tags: [concurrency, disambiguation]
 date: 2013-08-21T12:00:00Z
-custom_update_date: 2022-02-26T03:21:00Z
+custom_update_date: 2022-09-25T03:56:00Z
 custom_keywords: [now, currently, current, snapshot, immediately, immediate, instantaneously, instantaneous, instant, concurrency, distributed system, distributed computing]
-custom_description: When using the word &quot;now&quot; with regard to a logical system, consider if it is actually applicable to the system, and even if it is applicable, do you actually need it?
-Use the word &quot;immediately&quot; only to express ordering relations because its temporal meaning is vague.
+custom_description: An attempt to consider with some rigor what &quot;now&quot; means when used with respect to something physical, that is, the universe or its part, or something logical, e.g., a data object.
 ---
 {% include common-links-abbreviations.md %}

 {% include toc.md %}

 ## [](#now){:.section-link}Now {#now}
 The notion of "now" seems to be a good enough illusion for everyday perception of time[^1].
-Let us consider with some rigor what "now" means when used with respect to something physical, that is, the universe or its part, or something logical, e.g., a data object.
+This writeup is my attempt to consider with some rigor what "now" means when used with respect to something physical, that is, the universe or its part, or something logical, e.g., a data object.
 Having the current state of a system `X` assumes
 * existence of absolute time, a.k.a. global time, which allows us to talk about snapshots of `X`;
 * the ability to stop time and explore a snapshot of `X` while `X` is not changing, as otherwise, the snapshot would not be the current one.